 Halva is basically candied tahini (to know one is to know the other).
 You’ll find it in most middle eastern grocery stores (esp the lebanese stores but greek stores tend to have it too) and it comes in varieties: plain, pistachio and marbled with chocolate are the most popular.

-You can use it in cookies, cakes, babkas, and well it’s just fun to snack on as it is!
-Also, watch this space as as a self-confessed halva addict there will undoubtedly be more recipes featuring it.
+You can use it in cookies, cakes, babkas, and well it’s just fun to snack on as is.

 Bananas: ripe, very ripe.
 The browner the better as they say.
 Two large bananas should get you what you need for this recipe.
 If your bananas are small perhaps it’ll take three.
 If you can, use a digital scale to measure it so you know you are using the right amount.